casaub0n/casaub0n/packages/test-driven-development-by-example/README.md

 Kent Beck shows the way to implement the code from his idea.
 Some implementation looks winding road, but test case is very clear.

-Currently we have more choice for TDD that is type system, integration test and maybe Model Checking.
+Currently we have more choices for TDD that is type system, integration test and maybe Model Checking.

 ## Circular Reference